mantidproject/documents/Design/histogram_type.md

 # Histogram Data Type

 **Note:** This document is mainly concerned with a data type for a *generic* histogram.
-In the context considered here, a histogram is *not* specific to neutron science or physics.
+In the context considered here, a histogram is *not* specific to neutron science and probably not even specific to physics.
-In particular it should not be confused with the current data types in Mantid that are containers for histogram data and spectrum information, such as `ISpectrum` and `Histogram1D`.
+In particular it should not be confused with the current data types in Mantid that are containers for histogram data and spectrum/detector information, such as `ISpectrum` and `Histogram1D`.

 ## Motivation